Environmental Impact Assessment Ordinance

 1.1 The Aquatic Environment

-1.2 The Water Quality Objectives (WQOs)
+1.2 The Water Quality Objectives

-• not to cause discolouration of water;
+• not to cause objectionable odours or discolouration of the water;

-• not to cause visible matters on the water surface;
+• not to cause visible matters on the water surface.

 3. Aquatic Life: criteria concerning protection of the water quality to maintain the integrity and balance of the aquatic ecosystem.
 Criteria include: